microsoft/TypeScript-DOM-lib-generator/inputfiles/README.md

 Feel free to send a pull request with changes to any other files.
 Note It is recommended to add your patch use KDL format, continue reading to find out more.

-## Documentation for `patches/` KDL Folder
+## Patches

-The `patches/` directory only contains `.kdl` files that specify modifications ("patches") to the default Web IDL or related specifications, using the [KDL format](https://kdl.dev/).
+The `patches/` directory contains `.kdl` files that specify modifications ("patches") on top of the Web IDL from web specifications, using the [KDL format](https://kdl.dev/).
-These modifications are integrated into the build system (see [`src/build/patches.ts`](../src/build/patches.ts) for implementation details).

-### Purpose

-- Fix errors or omissions in upstream IDL data.
-- Add or override or remove interfaces, mixins, and enums.
-- Apply project-specific features or changes.

-### Editing Policy

-It is **recommended** to document and comment your patch files and their intent.
-This helps keep the integration clear and maintainable.

-### Patch File Naming Policy

-When naming a KDL file, use the exact name of the main interface or dictionary as it appears in the official Web IDL specification.
-For reference and consistency, we recommend verifying names using [https://respec.org/xref/](https://respec.org/xref/).

-### Structure & Parsing

-- All `.kdl` files in this folder are read and parsed at build time.
-- Their structure typically mirrors major Web IDL concepts:
-  - `enum`
-  - `interface`
-  - `interface-mixin`
-  - `dictionary`
-  - Members like `event`, `property`, and `method`.
+These patches are applied by [`patches.ts`](../src/build/patches.ts).

+### When to add a patch

+- Add extra types to the generated types, e.g. type parameters.
+- Make types more strict, e.g. replacing a string type into a string literal type.
+- Remove features that are not widely supported by web browsers, in case it's not automatically removed.

+### When not to add a patch

+- When the type is incorrect, and that's from an upstream spec.
+It's recommended to file a bug in the corresponding spec, and when the fix happens, it will be applied here automatically.

+### How to write a patch

+- Try to add a new patch file when the newly desired patch is big, e.g. as long as a whole page.
+If it's just a few lines then it can usually go into one of the existing files.
+- Files are named per their originating web specification. https://respec.org/xref/ helps you search the specifications.
+If there's no existing patch with that name, you should add one even if the patch will be very small.
+- Please add code comment about the intent for the patch, e.g. a feature is removed as it's only implemented in one browser.
+- You can largely follow the Web IDL structure but in KDL syntax:
+  - Most top level types e.g. `enum`, `interface`, or `dictionary` have the same names, but multi-word names like `interface mixin` are hyphened as `interface-mixin`.
+  - Attributes and operations are called `property` and `method` respectively to follow TypeScript convention.
+- If in doubt, feel free to file an issue or request help in [Discord dom-lib-generator channel](https://discord.gg/kRYw84uG).

-#### Example Patch File (`patches/tuoach-events.kdl`)
+#### Example (`patches/touch-events.kdl`)

 ```kdl
 interface-mixin GlobalEventHandlers {
   // Touch event handlers are intentionally hidden in non-mobile web browsers.